The cuckoo clock in Triberg-Schonach chimes twice an hour. Each time, the call comes from pipes 13 feet long.

 Know Before You Go

 Every 30 minutes the clock comes to life and you can enjoy the show, so plan to visit on the hour or half hour.
-Tours are offered in English, German, French, Dutch, Italian and Spanish Opening hours: Easter to October from Monday to Saturday 9.00 to 18.00 and Sundays from 10.00 to 18.00 November to Easter from Monday to Saturday 9.00 to 17.30 and Sundays 11.00 to 17.00 Entrance fee is 2 Euro, children under 10 years are free The giant cuckoo clock is part of the Eble Uhren-Park, which displays over 1,000 square meters of original Black Forest clocks from the Eble workshop.
+Tours are offered in English, German, French, Dutch, Italian and Spanish Opening hours: Easter to October from Monday to Saturday 9.00 to 18.00 and Sundays from 10.00 to 18.00 November to Easter from Monday to Saturday 9.00 to 17.30 and Sundays 11.00 to 17.00 Entrance fee is 2 Euro (only cash payment is possible), children under 10 years are free The giant cuckoo clock is part of the Eble Uhren-Park, which displays over 1,000 square meters of original Black Forest clocks from the Eble workshop.
 Grandfather clocks, wall clocks, and cuckoos, as well as other clock-themed merchandise are available for purchase.